-There are a number of castles close to the Cliffs of Moher, we have compiled a list of few castles within a 1-hour drive of the Cliffs of Moher, almost all of the buildings are FREE to visit from the outside, you can take some photos or cool selfies.
-Some of the buildings are turned into top-class hotels, and some are turned into visitors centre, one being Bunratty castle and folk park which is highly recommended.
+There are a number of castles close to the Cliffs of Moher, we have compiled a list of a few castles within a 1-hour drive of the Cliffs of Moher, almost all of the buildings are FREE to visit from the outside, and you can take some photos or cool selfies.
+Some of the buildings are turned into top-class hotels, and some are turned into the visitor’s centre, one being Bunratty castle and folk park which is highly recommended.

 If you looking for some cool things to do in Clare see our Things to do and see in Clare page.

 The O Connors used to be lords of Corcomroe Abbey in the year 1306 and they use the mouth of the River Inagh, they could control all water and land passing traffic at this point.
-In 1471, a chieftain was killed in Dough castle and he was buried at the end of the main street of Lahinch given Lahinch its official name “O Connors Caim” (Leacht Ui Chonchuir).
+In 1471, a chieftain was killed in Dough castle and he was buried at the end of the main street of Lahinch giving Lahinch its official name “O Connors Caim” (Leacht Ui Chonchuir).
 Dough castle did not get destroyed by the Cromwellian forces, the castle was actually saved by a Cromwellian officer.

-Leamanaeh castle is a ruined castle located in the parish of Kilnaboy around 30 minutes drive from the Cliffs of Moher.
-The building is part of a 17th-century mansion and 15th-century tower house.
+Leamanaeh castle is a ruined castle located in the parish of Kilnaboy around 30 minutes drive from the Cliffs of Moher The building is part of a 17th-century mansion and 15th-century tower house.
 The building gets its name from the words the horse’s leap or deer’s leap.
 The original design was a tower house dating back to 1480, believed to belong to the great Donn O Brein, one of the High Kings Of Ireland, he was a direct relation to the great Brian Boru.1543 Donns son Murrough, lost control to King Henry VIII and was given the title of the Earl of Thomand and Baron of Inchquinn.

 The building changed ownership many times over the centuries, in 1839 the building would have had a thatched roof.
 This is evidence that of stories that the castle was vaulted and the basement possibly used as a prison.
 The last occupants of the building was in the 1890s.
 There is an early medieval church in the area, which may have been a monastic settlement, there is evidence of outbuildings also.

-This very interesting building is the only of it kind in the whole of Ireland, the building has an unusual pyramidical base which is the only one in all of Ireland.
-The structure and area around the castle is now turned into a wonderful college called “the Burren college of art” Newtown is located next to the village of Ballyvaughan in the Burren area.
+This very interesting building is the only of its kind in the whole of Ireland, the building has an unusual pyramidical base which is the only one in all of Ireland.
+The structure and area around the castle are now turned into a wonderful college called “the Burren college of art” Newtown is located next to the village of Ballyvaughan in the Burren area.
 The building is believed to be built in 1550 by the O Brien family.
-The building was enlisted to belonged to Donogh O Brien, Newtown passed to the O Lochlainn family.
+The building was enlisted to belong to Donogh O Brien, Newtown passed to the O Lochlainn family.

 High Sheriff of Clare Francis Mc Narmara sold Knappogue castle to a Scots family Chaircon.
 During the period of the Irish war of independence from 1919 to 1921, Knaooogue castle was used by Clare County Council for various meetings.
 They were minded at the time by the East Clare Flying column, with the help of Michael Brennan.
 In 1966 an American former assistant secretary of the USA Navy from Texas, MR Mark Edwin Andrews brought Knappogue castle and its surrounding lands.
-There was a huge restoration project carried on Knappogue in 1969 with the help of the then Shannon Free Airport Development Company and Bord Failte Eireann.
+There was a huge restoration project carried out on Knappogue in 1969 with the help of the then-Shannon Free Airport Development Company and Bord Failte Eireann.
 The building was returned to its former glory, and the Andrews family leased the building to the Irish government.

 In 1996 Knappogue castle was purchased by Shannon Development, the castle grounds are now a major Irish tourist attractions, this is one of Ireland’s most beautiful buildings and lands.
 Knappogue is available for weddings, and the gardens have clinging roses, clematis and grapevines.

-The castle and the folk park is located in Bunratty County Clare around a 1-hour drive from the Cliffs of Moher.
-Bunratty Castle itself dates to the 15th century with a tower type design, the building has had a lot of work done to it over the years, it’s in fantastic condition for a building of its age.
+The castle and the folk park are located in Bunratty County Clare around a 1-hour drive from the Cliffs of Moher.
+Bunratty Castle itself dates to the 15th century with a tower-type design, the building has had a lot of work done to it over the years, and it’s in fantastic condition for a building of its age.
 This Irish castle has connections to King Henry III of England.
 The building was damaged and attacked a number of times down through the centuries and legend has it, that Bunratty Castle was rebuilt four times with four different castles effectively.

-The current building and folk park is visited by a large number of tourists and school groups all year round.
-Bunratty Castle and grounds have been developed over the years, a nice gift shop was redesigned lately on the grounds.
+The current building and folk park are visited by a large number of tourists and school groups all year round.
+Bunratty Castle and its grounds have been developed over the years, a nice gift shop was redesigned lately on the grounds.
 The folk park is a great place to spend half a day or so, admiring all the old Irish cottages and buildings on the grounds.
-There is medieval banquets held in Bunratty castle, this is a super cool night out, medieval singing and dancing, good Irish food all serviced up in a cool medieval castle.
+There are medieval banquets held in Bunratty castle, this is a super cool night out, with medieval singing and dancing, and good Irish food all serviced up in a cool medieval castle.

 In 1551 Dromoland castle was in the will of Murrough O Brien.
 This cool building and lands were passed to Donough Mac Murrough O Brien and he also took possession of Leamaneh Castle.
 In 1151 Donough was killed by hanging in Limerick charged with rebellion offences and the government of the time awarded all his property and lands to the English Crown.
-The building changed ownership a number of times down through the years.
+The building changed ownership a number of times through the years.

-In the 1960’s Donough O Brien, the 16th Baron of Inchquinn sold the beautiful Dromoland with 350 acres of lands because of financial difficulties.
+In the 1960’s Donough O Brien, the 16th Baron of Inchquinn sold the beautiful Dromoland with 350 acres of land because of financial difficulties.
 He then built Thomond house on a nearby hill overlooking the wonderful Dromoland.
-Donough O Brien moved into Thomond house in 1965, he passed away in 1968, the 18th Baron of Inchquinn now lives in the house.
+Donough O Brien moved into Thomond house in 1965, he passed away in 1968, and the 18th Baron of Inchquinn now lives in the house.